Probing departures from $\Lambda$CDM by late-time datasets

 \section{Datasets and Methodology}

-In our analysis, we use the \texttt{SimpleMC} cosmological inference code \cite{simplemc,aubourg2015} to estimate the posterior distributions of parameters for each cosmological model.
-In this code, we use the Metropolis–Hastings Markov Chain Monte Carlo (MCMC) algorithm \cite{hastings1970monte}, which allows efficient exploration of the parameter space.
-The convergence of Markov chains is tested using the Gelman–Rubin diagnostic ($R-1$) \cite{gelman1992inference}, applying a strict threshold of $R-1 < 0.03$.
+In our analysis, we use the \texttt{SimpleMC}\footnote{ \url{https://github.com/ja-vazquez/SimpleMC.git}} cosmological inference code to estimate the posterior distributions of parameters for each cosmological model.
+In this code, we use the Metropolis Hastings Markov Chain Monte Carlo (MCMC) algorithm \citep{hastings1970monte}, which allows efficient exploration of the parameter space.
+The convergence of Markov chains is tested using the Gelman–Rubin diagnostic ($R-1$) \citep{gelman1992inference}, applying a strict threshold of $R-1 < 0.01$.
+The MCMC results are subsequently analyzed and visualized using the \texttt{GetDist} package~\citep{lewis2025getdist}.
 In our analysis, we used multiple datasets, with a focus on late-time observations, to determine the posterior distributions of the model parameters.
 The details of these datasets are provided below.

-\begin{itemize} \item \textbf{Cosmic Chronometers:} First, we consider Cosmic Chronometers (CC), massive, passively evolving galaxies with old stellar populations and low star formation, which allow direct measurements of the Hubble parameter $H(z)$ via the differential age technique \cite{jimenez2002constraining}.
+\begin{itemize} \item \textbf{Cosmic Chronometers:} First, we consider Cosmic Chronometers (CC), massive, passively evolving galaxies with old stellar populations and negligible star formation, which allow direct measurements of the Hubble parameter $H(z)$ via the differential age technique \citep{jimenez2002constraining}.
 These measurements are valuable for model independent studies of the Universe’s expansion history.
-For our analysis, we use 15 measurements from \cite{moresco2012improved,moresco2015raising,moresco20166} instead of the 31 considered in \cite{vagnozzi2021eppur}, as only these consist of statistical and systematic part of the covariance matrix \cite{moresco2018setting,moresco2020setting}.
-While \cite{vagnozzi2021eppur} only consider the statistical part only.
+For our analysis, we use 15 measurements from \citep{moresco2012improved,moresco2015raising,moresco20166} instead of the 31 considered in \citep{vagnozzi2021eppur}, as only these consist of statistical and systematic part of the covariance matrix \citep{moresco2018setting,moresco2020setting}.
+While \cite{vagnozzi2021eppur} consider only the statistical part.